saikrishnatbijil/questdb.io/docs/develop/web-console.md

 execution.

 <Screenshot
-  alt="Screenshot of the Web Console showing the location of the Import tab" height={535}
+  alt="Screenshot of the Web Console showing the location of the notification panel" height={535}
   small
   src="/img/docs/console/query-log.png"